metalman3797/Cura-Dremel-Printer-Plugin/docs/octoprint/README.md

-#How to Enable Octoprint for the Dremel 3D20
+# How to Enable Octoprint for the Dremel 3D20

 This page will walk you through how to set up an Octoprint enabled Dremel 3D20.

 ***Note*** this is for advanced users who know what they're doing.
 This configuration is not officially supported by the Dremel 3D20 plugin author.
-If you break your machine by modifying the plugin files then ***Do NOT*** try to upgrade the firmware on the printer using the button in Cura.
+The author is not responsible if you break your machine by following these instructions.
+If damage to persons or property occurs then the responsibility is solely on you.  ***Do NOT*** try to upgrade the firmware on the printer using the button in Cura.
 You may ***permanently damage*** your printer if you do so.
 As always - remain by your printer while it's printing.

 # Requirements
 1. Raspberry Pi